Reem Riyashi: Videotaped message

 Wearing combat fatigues and holding an automatic rifle with a rocket-propelled grenade in the foreground, Riyashi said that since age 13 she had dreamed of turning "my body into deadly shrapnel against the Zionists".
 She continued: "I always wanted to be the first woman to carry out a martyrdom operation, where parts of my body can fly all over ...
 God has given me two children.
 I love them [with] a kind of love that only God knows, but my love to meet God is stronger still."

-The attack
+Attack

-Riyashi detonated a 2kg bomb inside a building where the thousands of Palestinians who cross each day from Gaza to work in a neighbouring industrial zone are processed.

-The Israeli army reported that when she reached the metal detector at the terminal, Riyashi pretended to be crippled and claimed to have metal plates in her leg which would sound the alarm.
+Riyashi detonated a 2 kg bomb inside a building where the thousands of Palestinians who cross each day from Gaza to work in a neighbouring industrial zone are processed.
+The Israeli army reported that when she reached the metal detector at the terminal, Riyashi pretended to be disabled and claimed to have metal plates in her leg which would sound the alarm.
 She asked to have a body search instead.
 After being taken to an area where a group of soldiers and policemen were checking bags, she was told to wait for a woman to come and search her in a cubicle.
 It was then that she detonated the explosive device.

 Two Israeli soldiers, a policeman and a civilian security worker were killed.
 Seven other Israelis and four Palestinians were injured.